Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Analysis of interpolation, quadrature and endpoint singularities

 The previous discussions were centred around the Chebyshev expansions and approximation of singular functions with interior singularities.
-In this section, we extend the results to the cases with $\theta=\pm 1$, and study endpoint singularities.
-To fix the idea, we shall focus on the exact formulas and decay rate of the Chebyshev expansion coefficients, as it is the basis to derive many other related error bounds.
+In what follows, we extend the results to the cases with $\theta=\pm 1$, and study endpoint singularities.
+To fix the idea, we shall focus on the exact formulas and decay rate of the Chebyshev expansion coefficients, since it is the basis to derive many other related error bounds.

 Let ${\mathbb W}_\pm^{m+s}(\Omega)$ be the fractional Sobolev-type spaces defined in \eqref{resultpm1}.
 The following representation of $\hat u_n^C$ is a direct consequence of Theorem \ref{IdentityForUn}. \begin{theorem} If $u\in {\mathbb W}^{\sigma}_{+}(\Omega) $ with $\sigma:=m+s,$ $s\in (0,1)$ and $m\in {\mathbb N}_0$, then for $n\ge \sigma>1/2,$